ParaCoToUl/noarr-pipelines/docs/hub.md

 This will make sure the hub will not accept any more chunks if the queue length reaches the maximum length.
 Thus there will remain spare unused envelopes, available for memory transfers.

-This is only useful in really unusal situations, when you create a chunk from CPU, modify it from the GPU and then consume again from the CPU (needs to be transfered back to the CPU).
-Consider whether it is not advantageous to use multiple hubs instead, if you come across needing this feature.
+This is only useful in really unusal situations, when we create a chunk from CPU, modify it from the GPU and then consume again from the CPU (needs to be transfered back to the CPU).
+Consider whether it is not advantageous to use multiple hubs instead, if we come across needing this feature.

 Setting the queue length to zero removes the length limitation: